-Your instrument can monitor two separate signals simultaneously when Option CAM is installed.
+Your instrument can monitor two separate signals simultaneously when Option SIM is installed.
 In this mode, the instrument display is divided into two sides, each with two tiles per input.
 This allows you to conveniently view measurement and status displays from two signals at the same time.

-SIM is also ideal for monitoring stereoscopic 3D content in production and post production applications by simultaneously monitoring the Left Eye signal and the Right Eye signal.
-(See page 30, 3D Input Monitoring.)
+SIM is also ideal for monitoring stereoscopic 3D content in production and post production applications by simultaneously monitoring the Left Eye and the Right Eye portions of an SDI signal.
+(See page 27, 3D Input Monitoring.)

 If one or both of the signals being monitored is a 3G signal, they need to be on numerically different inputs or a trace resource limitation will occur.
-For example, 3G on Input 1A and 3G on Input 2A; or 3G on Input 1B and HD on Input 2A.
+For example, 3G on inputs 1A and 2A.
 However, there are no resource constraints for 3G Level B 2X HD 1A.1 and 1A.2 or both monitoring channels being set to the same input (Option 3G is required for 3G-SDI formats).